JustinGuese/tradingbot22-tradingbots-prefect/tradingbot-website-generator/hugo/content/english/news/booking-holdings-bears-unusual-options-activity-raises-eyebrows---bkng.md

 Several analysts have recently provided their insights on Booking Holdings, with an average price target of $3948.8.
 TD Cowen maintains an Outperform rating with a price target of $4000, while BMO Capital has revised its rating to Outperform and adjusted the price target to $4150.
 Wedbush continues to hold an Outperform rating with a target price of $3850.
 Wells Fargo has upgraded its rating to Equal-Weight and set a revised price target of $3459.
 Tigress Financial maintains a Strong Buy rating with a target price of $4285.

 Options trading carries higher risk compared to trading the stock directly, but it also offers higher profit potential.
 Serious options traders manage this risk by staying informed, scaling in and out of trades, following multiple indicators, and closely monitoring the markets.
-For real-time options trade alerts on Booking Holdings and more, Benzinga Pro provides the necessary tools and information.
+For real-time options trade alerts on Booking Holdings and more, our pro subscription provides the necessary tools and information.

 Disclaimer: This article is for informational purposes only and does not constitute investment advice.